Betty Boyd: Career

 Born Elizabeth Boyd Smith in Kansas City, Missouri, Boyd moved to Hollywood in the mid-1920s to pursue an acting career.
 Her first film role, which was uncredited, was in the 1927 film The Show, which starred John Gilbert and Lionel Barrymore, grand uncle to actress Drew Barrymore.
 Boyd's first credited role was that same year in Off Again.
-In 1929 Boyd starred in three films, and had an uncredited role in a fourth, as well as being named as one of thirteen WAMPAS Baby Stars in the company of actresses Josephine Dunn, Sally Blane, and future Hollywood legend Jean Arthur.
+In 1929 Boyd starred in three films, and had an uncredited role in a fourth, as well as being named as one of thirteen WAMPAS Baby Stars in the company of actresses Josephine Dunn, Sally Blane, and future Hollywood star Jean Arthur.

-1930 was by far Boyd's biggest year of her career.
+1930 was by far the biggest year of Boyd's career.
 That year she starred in eight films, all credited, and had made a successful transition to "talking films".
 In 1931 she starred in only two films, Ex-Sweeties and Maid To Order, and, in 1932, she again had only two films, a supporting role in An Old Gypsie Custom, and an uncredited role in A Modern Hero.
 By the next year her career was all but over.
 She had only two film acting roles afterward, both in the late 1940s.
-Her last role was in 1949 when she was had an uncredited role in Samson and Delilah.
+Her last role was in 1949 when she had an uncredited role in Samson and Delilah.